An Open Letter to Congress on “New” National Parks

 Jennifer Melroy, A Frustrated National Lover

 P.S.
 The token $133 million “increase” of the NPS’s budget this year doesn’t cut it.
-That will barely keep-up with addition maintenance needs that have developed or the increase in repair costs of the further delayed maintenance.
+That will barely keep up with additional maintenance needs that have developed or the increase in repair costs of the further delayed maintenance.

 If you are reading this and you are as frustrated as I am over the National Park Service’s funding woes, please share your concerns with your elected officials.
 Click here to find the contact information for your elected officials.